hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 ---
 # We are constantly learning about our environment
-* Developers shop jobs a lot
+* Developers shop jobs
 * Have you seen the mailing list?
-* We change jobs a lot
+* We change jobs
-* Our jobs change a lot all on their own
+* Our jobs change all on their own
 * `We are always the newbie`

 Note: